Sitecore/jss/docs/data/routes/docs/nextjs/tracking-and-analytics/configuration/en.md

 1. have tracking enabled (default), and
 2. perform [header passing](/docs/nextjs/tracking-and-analytics/overview#header-passing) (default with the Next.js sample application)

-Both of these are taken care of by using the `RestLayoutService` included with the Next.js SDK (part of the `@sitecore-jss/sitecore-jss-nextjs` npm package).
+Both of these are taken care of using the `RestLayoutService` included with the Next.js SDK (part of the `@sitecore-jss/sitecore-jss-nextjs` npm package).

 The `RestLayoutService` will track layout requests by default, so there is no extra configuration required.
 However, this can be disabled with the optional `tracking` parameter, so ensure this hasn't been specifically set to `false`.